-VIC Managers should make themselves aware of recent changes to the Building Regulations 2006 (May 2016) that allow the adoption of AS1851-2012 Routine Service of Fire Protection Systems and Equipment.
+VIC Hendry advises property professionals to make themselves aware of recent changes to the Building Regulations 2006 (May 2016) that allow the adoption of AS1851-2012 Routine service of fire protection systems and equipment.
 Managers need to acquaint themselves with the new process and other factors when changing over a building’s nominated Essential Safety Measure (ESM) maintenance regime to the AS1851-2012 standard.

 In Victoria, buildings or parts thereof, are categorised into two sections under the Building Regulations as either Subdivision 1 or Subdivision 2 buildings.